devmessias/devmessias.github.io/content/post/gsoc2021_first_week/python_index.md

 </pre>

 <p>
-  The memview it's realy good, but there it's a litte issue.
-When we are dealing with uint8 RawArrays the following code will cause an exception
+  The memview it's  realy good, but there it's a litte issue  when we are dealing with uint8 RawArrays.
+The following code will cause an exception
   </p>